List of Transformers film series cast and characters: Izabella Yeager

-Izabella Yeager (portrayed by Isabela Moner) is a street-smart tomboy who grew up an orphan after she survived the battle of Chicago and becomes friends with Sqweeks and Canopy.
+Izabella Yeager (portrayed by Isabela Merced; credited as Isabela Moner) is a street-smart tomboy who grew up an orphan after she survived the battle of Chicago and becomes friends with Sqweeks and Canopy.
 Her parents were killed by an unnamed Decepticon when their building was shot in the events of Transformers: Dark of the Moon.
 After the death of Canopy, Izabella became Cade's adoptive daughter and lived with him in the scrapyard.

 Charlie Watson

 Charlie Watson (portrayed by Hailee Steinfeld) is a teenage girl who works at an amusement park hot dog stand in Bumblebee.
 During her early life, Charlie was part of a champion swim team, but quit after her father's untimely death.
 She becomes friends with Bumblebee, who has lost his voice and memory after arriving on Earth.
 She is drawn into the Cybertron skirmish when Dropkick and Shatter track down Bumblebee on Earth, and helps stop them from revealing the location of Optimus Prime to the Decepticons.
 She realizes that Bumblebee has a greater purpose on Earth and they part ways.
 In the final scene, Charlie finishes fixing the car that she and her father were working on.